Pilot Lyle Anzac Lawson and Crew – 462 Squadron RAAF Middle East |

 Photo above, seated at outdoor tables of a cafe, from left –

-1. Fred Worthington with Sgt stripes and "Sparks" badge on sleeve;
+1. W/Op Fred Worthington (Sgt stripes & "Sparks" badge on sleeve);

-2. "Jim", probably Nav James Martin Withers, with Sgt stripes;
+2. "Jim", Nav James Martin Withers, with Sgt stripes;

 3. "Pop", Pilot Lyle Lawson.